doitsujin/dxbc-spirv/ir/ir.md

 The `ir::InterpolationMode` parameter for input declarations is always `None` outside of pixel shaders.
 Inside pixel shaders, it is implicitly set to `flat` for integer types.

+The return type of `DclInput` and `DclOutput` can be a 32-bit scalar or vector type, or a sized array of scalars or vectors.
+In pixel shaders, `DclInput` instructions with an integer type must set the `Flat` interpolation mode.

-For any `DclOutput` instruction in hull shaders, or corresponding `DclInput` instructions in domain shaders, control point data will always have an unsized array type, whereas patch constants use a scalar or vector type.
+For any `DclOutput` instruction in hull shaders, or corresponding `DclInput` instructions in domain shaders, control point data will always have a sized array type, whereas patch constants use a scalar or vector type.
 The exception here is that tessellation factor built-ins are also exposed as an array, but they are inherently always patch constants.

 Likewise, `DclInput*` instructions for per-vertex inputs in geometry shaders and hull shaders will use a sized array type.